 Switzerland’s Stick’AIR stickers – what you need to know

-Planning on driving in the area?
-You’ll need to know what sticker you need, which parts of Geneva are affected, and what the potential penalties are.
+When air pollution levels rise, some parts of Geneva are closed to the most polluting vehicles.
+As a result, you’ll need to know what Stick’Air sticker you need, which parts of the city are affected, and what the potential penalties are.

 We’ve gathered all the answers to make your Swiss road trip as stress-free as possible.